 - Comfort with status quo

-Those, who have something to loose will resist the most.
+Those, who have something to lose will resist the most.
 Evidently, there is always a fear behind every I don’t like it or We will fail inevitably.
 I found it particularly useful to think in terms of fears associated, when facing refusal of any kind.

-What makes them fear?
+What makes them afraid/averse?

 Common Misconceptions About Scrum